 - Navigate whitewater

 - Learn how to market and coordinate your activities, minimize environmental impact and coordinate with agencies who issue permits.

 Being able to respond quickly to any emergency is an essential skill of any good leader.
 Your training will include mountain rescue, emergency response and water safety instruction.

-You’ll also have the chance to intern with the likes of the U.S. Forest Service, the Colorado Fourteener Initiative, and adventure companies and outdoor organizations such as The Student Conservation Association.
-Valuable work experience plus the opportunity to earn Wilderness First Responder, Life Guard and Avalanche certifications puts our students ahead of the game.
+You’ll also have the chance to get a summer job with the likes of the U.S. Forest Service, the Colorado Fourteener Initiative, and adventure companies and outdoor organizations such as The Student Conservation Association.
+Valuable work experience plus the opportunity to earn Wilderness First Responder, Swift Water Rescue, and Avalanche certifications puts our students ahead of the game.

-And because Colorado Mountain College students are so well prepared, they are in high demand for these internships.
-They find positions as raft guides, ski instructors, sea kayaking guides, park rangers, interpreters and camp counselors.
+And because Colorado Mountain College students are so well prepared, they are in high demand for these jobs.
+They find positions as raft guides, ski instructors, sea kayaking guides, park rangers, interpreters and camp counselors to name a few.

 Get the knowledge and real-life experience you need before graduation!
 Colorado Mountain College prepares you to find immediate employment, or transfer to a four-year institution.